Determinantal computation of minimal local GADs: Introduction

-Finally, we analyze the positive-dimensional loci of minimal supports for \emph{generic} choices of the form $F$ (\Cref{prop:genericrank}).
-We provide several examples where these results, jointly with the proposed algorithm, can be applied to understand the structure of \emph{every} local GAD for certain given forms (\Cref{ex:runningexample,ex:InfiniteMinimalLocus,ex:funnymonomial}).
+We establish lower and upper bounds for the local GAD-rank (\Cref{sec:boundslocalGADrank}), providing examples that match these extremal values.
+We observe that generic forms may not achieve this maximal GAD-rank (\Cref{ex:genericnotmax}), and we apply the proposed determinantal method to understand the structure of \emph{every} local GAD for certain given forms (\Cref{ex:runningexample,ex:InfiniteMinimalLocus,ex:funnymonomial}).
+Moreover, these examples show that certain forms admit an infinite locus of supports yielding a given, sub-maximal, local GAD size, which can even agree with the local GAD-rank.
 This analysis is much finer than what was achievable with previous methods, highlighting the effectiveness of the proposed approach for studying local GADs.
 Moreover, it does not involve any tensor extensions, and its complexity appears to rely only on the local GAD-rank and on the finiteness of the minimal loci, rather than the CM-regularity of the associated schemes.
+Finally, we connect the considered inverse system matrix to the classical Hankel and catalecticant matrices associated to a given form (\Cref{sec:comparison}).